compose-spec/compose-spec/spec.md

 ## Volumes top-level element

-Volumes are persistent data stored implemented by the platform.
+Volumes are persistent data stores implemented by the platform.
 The Compose specification offers a neutral abstraction for services to mount volumes, and configuration parameters to allocate them on infrastructure.

-`volumes` section allows to configure named volumes that can be reused across multiple services, and are easily retrieved and inspected using the docker command line or API.
+The `volumes` section allows the configuration of named volumes that can be reused across multiple services.
 Here's an example of a two-service setup where a database's data directory is shared with another service as a volume so that it can be periodically backed up:

 ```yml
 version: "3"